 There was exposure to highly enriched uranium (HEU) at Hanford, starting in July 1948, occurring heavily in 1949 through 1956 and sporadically after that.
-Almost all the known work was done in the 300 Area although there is indication that some work might have occurred in 231-Z. See the Hanford Site Description (ORAUT 2009b) for details.
+Almost all the known work was done in the 300 Area although there is indication that some work might have occurred in 231-Z. See the Hanford Site Description (ORAUT 2010a) for details.
 The workers exposed to HEU were most likely also exposed to natural or slightly enriched uranium.
 There does not seem to be a way to determine from measurements in workers' files whether an intake of uranium included HEU.
 If exposure to HEU seems likely, the mass urinalysis results should be interpreted as HEU using the 93.5% mixture in IMBA.
-The proposed SEC ends June 30, 1972 (NIOSH 2009).
 If claim-specific evidence is found for HEU from July 1, 1972 through October, 1983, the elemental uranium urinalysis and chest counts will be used to reconstruct dose.
 From October 1983 on, isotopic urinalysis results that indicate HEU (235U) will be used to reconstruct dose.